 A Breast Implant Augmentation on its own can be used for mild ptosis (descending breasts) that can elevate the nipples, but may lead to future further descending if the skin is lax.
 See before and after photos of Breast Augmentation.

 There are three options for breast lift surgery to correct descending breasts.
 A breast lift (nipple lift) that does not include additional volume changes.
 This is known as a mastopexy procedure.
 You could also pursue a breast lift that includes increased volume via the use of a breast prosthesis (breast implant).
 This is known as a mastopexy augmentation (combined breast uplift with breast implants).
 Finally, a breast lift that is combined with a reduction of breast tissues – a breast reduction.
 This is officially known as a reduction mammoplasty.
 See before and after photos of Breast Lift.

 Choosing between a breast lift, a breast lift with implants, or a breast reduction can be difficult to decide.
 This is something that will be covered in your consultation with your plastic surgeon.
 However, there are some ways you can tell at home, whether you need a breast lift or breast reduction.

 3. Breast Lift for Ptosis

-Are your breasts empty-looking and only slightly sagging, such as can occur after weight loss or pregnancy?
-Depending on where your nipples sit and what your skin tone is, you’ll usually have two main options to enhance the appearance of your breasts.
+Do you feel your breasts are empty-looking and only slightly descending, such as can occur after weight loss or pregnancy?
+Depending on where your nipples sit and what your skin tone is, you’ll usually have two main options to alter the appearance of your breasts.
 In these cases, you can pursue either a breast lift on its own or a Mastopexy Augmentation (breast lift with implants).

-An uplift without implants can usually resolve the problems associated with sagging breasts, but it may seem to you as if you have a slightly reduced volume (even if you don’t).
+An uplift without implants can usually resolve the problems associated with descending breasts, but it may seem to you as if you have a slightly reduced volume (even if you don’t).